What does it mean to be Greek in the U.K. today?

 “On Being Greek in the U.K.: Bridging Two Worlds” brings together voices from across generations and backgrounds to explore how Greek identity is lived, negotiated, celebrated — and sometimes questioned — in modern Britain.

-Our speakers will include Athanasia Chalari, Nick Bouras and former AHL Vice-Chair Roula Konzatis.
+Our speakers will include Athanasia Chalari, Nick Bouras, former AHL Vice-Chair Roula Konzotis and current Council member Ikaros Matsoukas .

 Join us for an open, lively conversation about belonging, home, heritage, and the everyday experiences that connect us.
 Expect personal stories, reflections, humour, and plenty of recognition — whether you’re Greek, part-Greek, philhellene, or simply curious about the journeys that shape multicultural Britain.